 Customer data doesn’t neatly fit together.

-It’s clear that including all your data in your Ultimate Customer 360 View is important, but how should you bring it all together?
-Simply co-locating the data isn’t enough to make it into a usable profile.
-Data must be organized around individuals, even when the sources have diverse formats and lack unifying keys.
-This process is called identity resolution.
+It’s clear that including all the data you need to form a complete Customer 360 view is important, but how should you bring it all together?
+Simply getting it all in the same place isn’t enough to make it into a usable profile.
+Data must be organized around individuals, even when the sources have diverse formats and lack unifying keys — this process is called identity resolution.

 Timely Use of Data